defunctzombie/package-browser-field-spec/README.md

 ## Overview

-When a javascript module is prepared for use on a client there are two major concerns: certain features are already provided by the client, and certain features are not available.
+When a JavaScript module is prepared for use on a client there are two major concerns: certain features are already provided by the client, and certain features are not available.
 Features provided by a client can include http requests, websockets, dom manipulation.
 Features not available would include tcp sockets, system disk IO.

 The ```browser``` field is where the module author can hint to the bundler which elements (other modules or source files) need to be replaced when packaging.